 Alastair also supervises a considerable number of doctoral students on a range of topics in the field of language studies, including the interrelationships between English, popular culture and identity in Greece, Brunei and Mongolia; autoethnography of hyphenated lives; English language teaching practices and identity in Japan; the developement of bilingual identities among young Koreans studying in Australia; and switches in the medium of instruction in Hong Kong.

-Pennycook, A. 2018, Posthumanist Applied Linguistics, Routledge.
+Pennycook, A. 2018, Posthumanist Applied Linguistics, Routledge, USA.

 Drawing on a range of contexts and data sources, from urban multilingualism to studies of animal communication, Posthumanist Applied Linguistics offers us alternative ways of thinking about the human predicament, with major implications for research, education and politics.
 Exploring the advent of the Anthropocene, new forms of materialism, distributed language, assemblages, and the boundaries between humans, other animals and objects, eight incisive chapters by one of the world's foremost applied linguistics open up profound questions to do with language and the world.
 This critical posthumanist applied linguistic perspective is essential reading for all researchers and students in the fields of Applied Linguistics and Sociolinguistics.

 Pennycook, A.D.
 2016, Critical Approaches to English Language Teaching, Shanghai Foreign Language Education Press, Shanghai.

 Pennycook, A.D.
 2016, The Cultural Politics of English as an International Language (Classic edition: 2016), Re-release (Classic Edition: 2016), Routledge, London.